-The Graduate School educates students for the rising worldwide demand for specialists with expertise in data management (DM) and machine learning (ML).
-It is highly research-focused and strives to build the next generation of curious and creative data science experts, who challenge assumptions, find answers to significant questions, and exercise ethical responsibility.
+The Graduate School educates students for the rising worldwide demand for specialists with expertise in Data Management and Machine Learning.
+It is highly research-focused and strives to build the next generation of curious and creative data science experts who challenge assumptions, find answers to significant questions, and exercise ethical responsibility.
+Based on the overarching research foci of BIFOLD, the Graduate School is offering PhD projects in the areas of current challenges in Artificial Intelligence and Data Science, focusing on data management, machine learning, and their intersection.
+To learn more about recent research, please visit the research groups' detailed pages.

 Each student is individually supervised by a thesis advisory committee (TAC), which supports the student to build and enhance their research skills in a customized way.
 Key element of the Graduate School is a thematically broad offer of courses and trainings.
 These include courses relevant to the research carried out at BIFOLD, as well as courses that help the students extend their individual skills.
 A large range of courses is held by the Research Group Leads and Fellows, thereby tightening the link between education and research.
 Complementary, the Graduate School offers training in scientific methods and transferable skills, covering for instance: research ethics & management, communication & networking skills and personal effectiveness.
 In addition, the students have the opportunity to participate in courses at TU Berlin and other Berlin universities.